matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-muri.md

 A good internal developer platform is treated as an internal product and served by a Platform Team (as defined in **Team Topologies**).
 Its purpose is to absorb this cross-cutting complexity and present it to stream-aligned teams as a set of simple, self-service tools and APIs.

 The goal is to pave a low-friction path to production.
 A developer shouldn't have to become an expert in container orchestration, infrastructure-as-code, or observability just to ship a feature.
-They should be able to consume these as a reliable service, allowing them to focus all their cognitive load on solving problems and delivering user value.
+They should be able to consume these as reliable services, allowing them to focus all their cognitive energy on solving problems and delivering user value.

 ### Continuous Refactoring